List of Smash characters: Sam Strickland

 Leslie Odom, Jr. portrays Sam Strickland, an ensemble member, a good friend of Ivy who is gay and very much into sports.
 Due to their mutual friendship with Ivy, he forms a connection with Tom.
 Sam and Tom break up in Season 2 as Sam takes a role in a touring production of The Book of Mormon.
 Sam returns to town and quits the Mormon job, but can only get a temporary position in Bombshell.
 After a fallout with Tom, he joins the cast of Hit List as JB Planko, manager for "The Diva" and Nina Hope.
 Initially recurring, Odom joins the main cast in season 2.

 Jimmy Collins

 Jeremy Jordan portrays Jimmy Collins, a young songwriter from Brooklyn with a troubled past.
 He has an aggressive temperament and owes thousands of dollars to his former drug lord & brother.
 He and his roommate Kyle are writing a new musical, Hit List.
 After hearing Jimmy singing a song that he wrote for it, Karen enlists the help of former Bombshell director, Derek.
-Karen & Derek eventually join the musical.
+Karen and Derek eventually join the musical.
 Jordan joined the cast at the start of season 2.